nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 >> addmod cs2113
 Got it.
 I've added this module:
   CS2113: Software Engineering & Object-Oriented Programming
-Total modular credits you have in this semester: 36 Here are the lesson types for this module:
+Total modular credits you have in this semester: 12 Enter "addmod CS2113 -[FLAG] [LESSON NUMBER]" to add lessons for this module.
-LECTURE
+Here are the lesson types for this module:
-TUTORIAL
+Lecture (-lec)
-To see how to add lessons, enter 'help'.
+Tutorial (-tut)
 ```
 #### `addmod` flags
 There are many lesson options and types, the below is a list of all the flags and their respective lesson types.